EASTER: Embedding Aggregation-based Heterogeneous Models Training in Vertical Federated Learning: Proposed Methodology

-In $\mathtt{VFedMH}$, the passive party lacks labels locally, making it unable to calculate the loss value independently.
+In EASTER, the passive party lacks labels locally, making it unable to calculate the loss value independently.
 Only the active party possesses the labels and has a heterogeneous model loss value calculation module to aid the passive party in computing the loss value.
-The active party determines the optimal loss function $LF$ in accordance with the supervised learning task's requirements.
+The active party determines the optimal loss function $LF$ following the supervised learning task's requirements.
 When the active party selects the cross-entropy loss function, for instance, the loss function of the $l_k$th participant's heterogeneous model is calculated by Eq. (\ref{eq:lf}).

-In Eq. (\ref{eq:lf}), $R_{l_k}$ represents the probability that the participant's predicted result belongs to category $c$; $Y$ represents the actual label value; $M$ represents the total number of categories.
+In Eq. (\ref{eq:lf}), $R_{l_k}$ represents the predicted probability; $Y$ represents the actual label value; $N$ represents the total number of the training sample.